SHIPO Tube Well Drilling

-The Southern Highlands Participatory Organisation (SHIPO), a Tanzanian Non Governmental Organisation (NGO) based in Njombe, Tanzania.
+This product is being implemented by the Southern Highlands Participatory Organisation (SHIPO), a Tanzanian Non-Governmental Organisation (NGO) based in Njombe, Tanzania.

-The cost of a complete SHIPO drill set to 40 meters deep is $500 USD.
-The cost of a hand drilled well and a pump can go up to $1,500 USD for a community of 150 people.
+The cost of a complete SHIPO drill set to drill holes up to 40 meters deep is 500 USD.
+The cost of a hand-drilled well and a pump can go up to 1,500 USD for a community of 150 people.

-Village communities of approximately 250 people who need water for drinking water, sanitation, irrigation and livestock.
-This technology is suitable for communal wells or for self-supply wells at the family level.
+This technology is suitable for communities or self-supply wells at the family level.